4 Reasons We Don’t Reconnect with Past Clients

 - Images – Do the hero images on a client’s Home page suck?
 Go to your free, license-free, royalty-free, commercial usage stock photography site of your choice, and pick out some new ones.
 I use Unsplash quite a bit.
 Search.creativecommons.org is another good place to start.

 - Web Pages – Maybe you were responsible for writing ten pages of new web content, but your client later added more content that isn’t very good.
 Edit a few pages.

 - Design – Did you find a solid case study on the client’s blog?
 Hire a designer to create a beautiful infographic for her.

 Give the gift of a problem solved.
 Then, ask your client if she wants more help.
-Here’s some email verbiage for past clients:
+Here’s an email template for reconnecting with old clients:

 I hope you’re doing well!
 I noticed that the hero image on your website is low-res.
 Your pink and leopard print unitard just doesn’t pop the way it could.
 Here’s a link to a high-res version that will work better: [link].

 Speaking of, do you want me to do a comprehensive audit and tell you about other things you could improve?
 That’s something I do quite a bit for clients, and the results tend to be eye-opening.

 Google tends to penalize websites that have problems, such as loading too slowly, and I can normally find some quick fixes to improve a site’s overall health and performance.

 What do you say?